datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 2. Click the **INTEGRATIONS** button to navigate to the Integration settings, then click the **CONFIGURE** GitHub settings button.

 3. Click **MANAGE PERMISSIONS** button.
-This takes you to github.com where you can choose which account you want to install Ambassador DCP.
+This takes you to github.com where you can choose which account you want to install Ambassador Cloud.

 4. Select the account that contains the git repositories with your Kubernetes manifest files and your application code.